charliewatson1504/CI_MS2_PLQuiz/README.md

 1. As a **First Time Visitor** I want to be able to play an interactive quiz.
 2. As a **First Time Visitor** I want to know what feedback on my progress through the quiz.
 3. As a **First Time Visitor** I want to know what my score is at the end of the quiz.
-4. As a **First Time Visitor** I want to be able to see stats from the Euro2020 competition.
+4. As a **First Time Visitor** I want to be able to see stats from the Premier League.
 5. As a **First Time Visitor** I want to be able to know what popular football songs there are.
-6. As a **First Time Visitor** I want to be able to see what is being said about Euro2020 on social media.
+6. As a **First Time Visitor** I want to be able to see what is being said about Premier League on social media.

 ### Returning Visitor

-7. As a **Returning Visitor** I want to be able to see updated stats from the Euro2020 competition.
+7. As a **Returning Visitor** I want to be able to see updated stats from the Premier League.
 8. As a **Returning Visitor** I want to be able to play the quiz again and be asked different questions.

 ## Site Owner Goals